ccuhospital/r-api/README.md

 return (ret)
 ```

-or you can just call the api, the benefit is already do some basic error handle
+or you can just call the api, the benefit is already do some basic error handling

 ```shell
 # Loading .R file.